renaissance-publishing/renaissance/content/chapters/21-races.md

       - For conflicts within their society, they used a system of ritualized combat.
-      - The period before contact with the Commonwealth represents a golden age for the orcs, a period of wealth and power—and a time of misery for their neighbors.
+      - The period before contact with the Commonwealth represents a golden age for the orcs, a period of wealth and power — and a time of misery for their neighbors.

   - Humans of the Old Empire avoided Orcish lands, using their